Your Osteopathic Consult

 Your Osteopath will explain in plain language what it is they are trying to achieve with the treatment plan and what each technique is aiming to do.
 Treatments are very much based on the individual and the types of techniques used will vary depending on the presenting condition and the patients response to manual therapy.

-You will be guided on some self management techniques, which may include postural advice, stretching and or functional strength exercises and advised on any additional treatments or actions that might be desirable for your benefit.
+You will be guided on some self management techniques, which may include postural advice, stretching and or functional strength exercises (which may be incorporated into additional supportive therapy sessions) and advised on any additional treatments or actions that might be desirable for your benefit.